Screening / Assessment / Referral

 • Must be available for 2 hours as well as for your follow up consultation

-If you are interested in this service, please contact our Program Director, Missy Riddles, at 405.708.6331 x223 and a referral for testing will be completed.
+If you are interested in this service, please contact our office at 405.708.6331 and a referral for testing will be completed.
 ANDC’s Licensed Mental Health Professionals will screen the referral and may set up an appointment with the Doctor.

 Additionally, opportunities for Business are available.
 If you are an organization and are interested in this service as a part of your Human Resources Process, Growth process, or further insight into your current staff’s ability to interact as a TEAM, please contact Ashlee Day at 405.708.6331 x221 and we can explore contract possibilities.